Tour India’s Gujarat & Rajasthan

 Depart on a flight bound for Mumbai, India.

-Day 2Arrive Mumbai
+Day 2Arrive in Mumbai

 Arrive in Bombay, today called Mumbai.
 Overnight for two nights in the 5-star Trident Nariman Point Hotel with panoramic views over the Arabian Sea.